Are you having the connection you want with your dream horse?

 This is what leads to dangerous situations and is really just a disaster waiting to happen.

-We need to take responsability that the mistake is on our side and we
+We need to take responsibility that the mistake is on our side and we

 have to change our approach to ensure better communication and a